The third and latest version of Subaru’s EyeSight safety system will make its UK debut on the new 2015 Outback.

 Subaru is more than aware the UK perspective of its cars focuses on the sporty models of its range but wants EyeSight to change all that.
 It wants to be the safety first manufacturer.

 EyeSight is different from rivals as the cameras are mounted inside the car and away from the front end where bad weather, dirt and accident damage can harm the system.
 The latest system is smaller than the second-gen setup and the move to colour cameras is a huge improvement.

-Four functions are provided by the cameras.
-There's automatic emergency braking, automatic cruise control, lane-departure warning and a feature that knows if you've accidentally selected Drive rather than Reverse when parked nose-on to an obstacle.
-All work with a variety of audible alarms and then automatic evasive action to lessen or avoid collisions, and the system is as intuitive and otherwise unobtrusive as you'd hope.
+Four functions are provided by EyeSight.
+There's autonomous emergency braking, automatic cruise control, lane-departure warning and a feature that knows if you've accidentally selected Drive rather than Reverse when parked nose-on to an obstacle.
+All work with a variety of audible alarms and automatic evasive action to lessen or avoid collisions.

 It’ll be standard on all UK Outbacks with Subaru’s automatic Lineartronic system and other models are still to be confirmed.
 It’s unlikely to ever feature on a manual, though, as cruise control doesn’t sit well with a manual transmission.
 Speccing top-spec safety avoidance on a Mercedes or VW can run into several thousands of pounds, so Subaru's dedication to making it standard is admirable.

 In Japan, where drivers have to pay for it, EyeSight has been taken up by 80 per cent of all Subaru buyers and 50 per cent of those buyers have admitted that it’s prevented them from having a collision since its arrival.